Mr-Smyth/sunwhere/testing.md

 All browsers displayed as expected.

 I used SauceLabs to verify the layout and links on Safari version 13.1.
-On Each Browser I performed a simulated visit, Entering 2 and then all 4 locations.
+Each Browser I performed a simulated visit, Entering 2 and then all 4 locations.
+Checked the responsiveness using Google Chrome development tools.
 *  The information.HTML page displayed as expected on all breakpoints.